Quick Microwave Steamed Asparagus

 I like to peel it, especially when making Quick Microwave Steamed Asparagus.Jump to Recipe

-Am I the only one who peels their asparagus in order to get every inch of asparagus goodness out of a bundle?
+Am I the only one who peels their asparagus to get every inch of asparagus goodness out of a bundle?
 It’s kind of a pain, but I like that I can salvage more of the veggie, especially the fat tough stalks!
 I like to use my microwave steamer because it cooks up asparagus perfectly every time, and I can cook it in about three and a half minutes!
 I dropped and cracked my old Tupperware steamer so I’m now using this one.
 It’s my experience that asparagus is better if you blanch it, then grill it, or sauté it, so you’ll love my “one-pot” method using the microwave steamer.

 Asparagus peelers are easy to use.
 I use this one.
 Starting near the top of the flowery stem, gently squeeze the stalk and pull/peel to the end.
 Adjust pressure so that you only remove the tough skin.
 Then continue turning the stalk and peeling it just until the woody peel is gone.
 It never fails that a couple will break off, just eat them raw! yum!